What if I'm headed to Japan for the First Time?

 THIRD:

 PLAN your trip.
 Figure out where you want to go and plan ahead.
 Japan is a place where you can go anywhere from anywhere, IF you know the right train/bus/subway.
 But you need to know ahead of time where you are going to figure out how to make it work.
-If you are going to use lots of trains, and you want a RailPass, you have to buy it in the US; you cannot get it once you are there.
+If you are going to use lots of trains, and if you want a RailPass, you have to order it in the US; you cannot get it once you are there.
 If you go to a city and decide to spend the night, and you don't speak Japanese, making a reservation can be difficult if you haven't done it ahead of time.
 It's also going to be hard to just rely on people to give you directions; Japanese people tend to be very reluctant to speak English.

 So, What Should I Do While I'm in Japan?